viktorvano/TextToSpeech/README.md

 # TextToSpeech
- Text to speech that listens on a server socket.
+ Text to speech app that listens on a server socket.

 ### Server Socket